UWNetworksLab/meshinsight/README.md

   -d DURATION, --duration DURATION
                         default duration is 15s
 ```
+Note:
-Note: The profiler will delete all kubernetes deployments before it starts to minimize interference.
+1. The profiler will delete all kubernetes deployments before it starts to minimize interference.
+2. We recommend running the offline profiler on a machine that has at least 16 cores.

 ## Step 2: Run online predictor
 ```bash